 - Use the easy-access School IPM Resources webpage online which includes our five topical IPM Report Cards Use the Tools webpage to get pest-specific management tactics for your school.

-- training, and get your questions answered by regional contacts for School IPM.
+- training, and get your questions answered by New Jersey contacts for School IPM.

 Thank you for visiting.
 We'll keep you up to date!

 We would like to gratefully acknowledge US EPA Region 2 for their financial support (through their Pesticide Environmental Stewardship Grants Program) to allow us to start our School IPM website